Skip to main content

 • Using opioids in hazardous situations

-• Trying to quit or cut back on tramadol unsuccessfully
+• Unsuccessful attempts to quit or cut back

 • Trouble fulfilling responsibilities due to tramadol use

-• Continuing to use opioids like tramadol despite it causing relationship problems or worsening physical or mental health conditions
+• Continued use despite relationship problems or worsening health

-• Spending an excessive amount of time using tramadol, obtaining the drug, or recovering from its effects
+• Spending excessive time obtaining, using, or recovering from tramadol

-• Dropping out of other activities due to tramadol use
+• Dropping other activities due to tramadol use

-• Having withdrawal symptoms when abstaining from tramadol use
+• Experiencing withdrawal symptoms when abstaining from use

-According to the American Psychiatric Association and its Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, or DSM-5 for short, two or more of these symptoms may indicate an opioid use disorder that requires professional treatment.
-Often, symptoms of a substance use disorder progress quickly when left untreated.
-The more symptoms you have, the more severe (and difficult to treat) a substance disorder can be.
+According to the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), two or more of these symptoms may indicate an opioid use disorder requiring professional treatment.
+The more symptoms present, the more severe and difficult to treat the disorder becomes.

 Symptoms of Tramadol Withdrawal

 Withdrawal symptoms associated with tramadol use are a hallmark sign of physical dependence.
-If you or a loved one is taking tramadol, it’s important to be aware of these opioid withdrawal effects:[5]
+If you or a loved one is taking tramadol, be aware of these opioid withdrawal effects: [5]

 • Intense cravings for opioids